Resume,

 ·

-Strategic planning and implementation of all Web, intranet and extranet
+Hyundai: Strategic planning and implementation of Web,

 Areas